sureshgadupu/PDFUtilities-Java/README.md

 **NOTE**: I use LATEX, but you can use .md or any other format.
 1.  **`docs/literature/`:** Literature Survey and Research Directory.
     - Contains research papers and literature surveys in LaTeX format (`docs/literature/*.tex`).

 2.  **`tasks/rfc/`:** Request for Comments (RFC) Directory.
     - Stores RFCs for individual tasks in LaTeX format (`tasks/rfc/*.tex`), providing detailed specifications and discussions for specific functionalities.

 **Additional Context:**

 Further files and folders can be added within `docs/` or `tasks/` to organize supplementary documentation such as integration specifications, testing strategies, and deployment procedures.

 ### 3. Directory Structure: Modular Project Organization

 The `directory-structure` files (located in `clinerules/directory-structure` and `cursor/rules/directory-structure.mdc`) define a clear and modular directory structure to organize project files logically.
 This structure promotes separation of concerns and enhances project maintainability.
-This is a very simple file stating the directory structure so that all parts of a project development is covered like : (a) code, (b) test, (c) configurations, (d) data, (e) project rules, etc separately and in modular approach.
+This is a very simple file stating the directory structure so that all parts of a project development is covered like : (a) code, (b) test, (c) configurations, (d) data, e.g. project rules, etc separately and in modular approach.

 **Directory Structure Diagram:**